Thaw Out Frozen Pipes Safely

 - 1By checking all the faucets in the house, you can figure out where the freezing has occurred.
 It's the pipes on the outside of the house, that freeze up first, especially the north facing wall, so if your shower is on an outside wall, or your sink, that's a good place to start.
 If you discover the problem only exits with one faucet, then you know the problem is in the pipes under that sink.
 If the problem extends to all the faucets, the most likely place is where the water comes into the house.
 This would be either through a basement wall or in the crawlspace under the house.Isolate the problem.Advertisement

-- 2Open all faucets.This will not only let you know when you have succeeded in thawing your pipes, but also when the water flowing will aid in clearing all ice out of the pipes.Advertisement
+- 2This will not only let you know when you have succeeded in thawing your pipes, but also when the water flowing will aid in clearing all ice out of the pipes.Open all faucets.Advertisement

 - 3Once you've found the site of the freeze, you can apply heat and thaw out the pipe.
 How long the pipe has been frozen will determine how far the freezing extends.
 Usually, if a pipe has frozen overnight, the entire length won't be frozen.
 For maximum efficiency, start at the most likely place the freezing occurred.
 You should be able to determine this by examination of the areas exposed to cold or the wind.Thaw the pipe.

 - 4Be patient - it may take an hour or more to thaw frozen pipes safely.

 - 5When the water is running again, you can stop using the hair dryer, or put the heat lamp away, and let faucets run for a few minutes.

 - Leave faucets dripping.